mariya12290/VoxelNet_Multilabel_MasterThesis/README.md

 This is an unofficial inplementation of [VoxelNet: End-to-End Learning for Point Cloud Based 3D Object Detection](https://arxiv.org/abs/1711.06396) in TensorFlow.
 A large part of this project is based on the work [here](https://github.com/jeasinema/VoxelNet-tensorflow).
 Thanks to [@jeasinema](https://github.com/jeasinema).
 This work is a modified version with bugs fixed and better experimental settings to chase the results reported in the paper (still ongoing).

+This repo converted voxelnet(Single Object Detection) into Multi-label 3D object detection(mainly Pedestrian and Cyclist)  with Lidar point cloud and model is trained and completely analysed for different distance and classes at the same time on different data sets, such as Kitti and waymo.
+Initially I tried to annotate the custom data sets as well, but currently there are no user friendly and well developed open source tools available.

 # Dependencies
 - `python3.5+`
 - `TensorFlow` (tested on 1.4.1)